-Diversity courses examine the historical processes and contemporary experiences characterizing social and cultural differences within the United States.
-Students engage with diversity as a dynamic concept related to race, gender identity, class, ethnicity, religion, age, sexual orientation, abilities, and/or other human differences and their intersections.
-Students critically analyze and evaluate how social inequities are constructed and affect the opportunities and constraints of different groups in the United States.
+In Diversity courses, students examine the historical processes and contemporary experiences characterizing social and cultural differences within the United States.
+Students engage with diversity as a dynamic concept related to race, gender identity, class, ethnicity, religion, age, sexual orientation, [dis]abilities, and/or other human differences and their intersections.
+Students critically analyze and evaluate how social inequities are constructed and affect the opportunities and constraints across the US population.
 Students analyze and reflect on the ways in which cultures and beliefs mediate their own and other people's understandings of themselves and an increasingly diverse U.S. society.